Image by The Kavanaugh Report

 This will be the first mobile you should offer your newborn.
 You can begin using this mobile at birth, but it can be used all the way until six months of age if you did not begin using mobiles right away.

 The Munari mobile is made of black and white shapes in a two-dimensional display.
 In this mobile, there can be spheres, lines, abstract shapes, and rods.
 The high contrast colors of black and white are best seen by infants with newly developing eyesight.
 Soft or muted colors are difficult for newborns to see.

+Many people ask how high to hang a mobile above the infant?
 The mobile should be hung approximately 12 inches from the infant’s face.
 This distance allows enough space for the child to swing their arms under the mobile without a safety risk while still being close enough to allow the newborn’s developing eyes to focus on the mobile.